 - neurological conditions, such as multiple sclerosis

-Excessive sleepiness is also a symptom of depression.
+Excessive sleepiness is also a characteristic of depression.
 Your doctor may suggest a mental health evaluation.
 This helps your doctor assess whether symptoms are due to severe depression or another mood disorder.
-Learn more about sleep disorders in children.

 Several medications are available to help you manage symptoms.
-Taking medication may help reduce the length of an episode and prevent future episodes.
+This may help reduce the duration of an episode and prevent future episodes.

 Stimulant pills are an option for treating KLS.
-These medications promote wakefulness and are effective at reducing sleepiness, but they can cause irritability.
-Options like methylphenidate (Concerta) and modafinil (Provigil) may help to reduce sleepiness.
+Although they can cause irritability, these medications promote wakefulness and are effective at reducing sleepiness.